Do what would make your mom proud.

 For example if you start a new business and you decide you will quit when you have spent the $10k you currently have set aside on that business, then you must quit when that $10k is gone (and the business isn’t working).
 Don’t burn through the $10k, have a failing business and then go mortgage your house to keep going.
 Set the circumstances ahead of time and then honor them.

 But while some paths do endure The Dip, yet others are simply dead ends.
 Seth suggests if you are a budding entrepreneur you should follow a path that’s been trodden successfully in the past.
 Learn from those who have gone before you and have succeeded, figure out when you’re in The Dip and ride through it.
 Knowing you’re experiencing The Dip makes it a whole lot easier to get through.

-If you enjoyed this session of The Art of Charm Podcast, let Seth Godin know by clicking on the link below and sending him a quick shout out on Twitter:
+If you enjoyed this session of The Art of Charm Podcast, let Seth Godin know by clicking on the link below and sending him a quick shout out at Twitter: